Mobile game: History

-By the mid-2000s there was a large market for mobile games, of which many were built on the Java ME platform that many devices at the time supported.
-Earlier they could be obtained using SMS short codes before manufacturers as well as mobile network operators started offering them for download both on the Web (on a PC to be transferred to the device) or directly via the air (using GPRS, 3G or Wi-Fi).
-The launch of Apple's iPhone in 2007 and the App Store in 2008 radically changed the market.
-The iPhone's focus on larger memory, multitasks, and additional sensing devices, including the touchscreen in later model, made it ideal for casual games, while the App Store, which is also independent from mobile carriers, made it easy for developers to create and post apps to publish, and for users to search for and obtain new games.
+By the mid-2000s, there was a large market for mobile games, of which many were built on the Java ME platform that many devices at the time supported.
+Earlier, they could be obtained using SMS short codes before manufacturers and mobile network operators started offering them for download both on the Web (on a PC to be transferred to the device) and directly via the air (using GPRS, 3G, or Wi-Fi).

+The launch of Apple's iPhone in 2007 and the App Store in 2008 altered the market.
+The iPhone's focus on larger memory, multitasks, and additional sensing devices, including the touchscreen in later models, made it suited for casual games, while the App Store, which is also independent from mobile carriers, made it easy for developers to create and publish apps, and for users to search for and obtain new games.
 Further, the App Store added the ability to support in-app purchases in October 2009.
 This allowed games like Angry Birds and Cut the Rope to find new monetization models away from the traditional premium "pay once" model.
-Meanwhile, Apple's disruption caused the market to stabilized around iPhone devices and Google's Android-based phones which offered a similar app store through Google Play.
+The market stabilized around iPhone devices and Google's Android-based phones which offered a similar app store through Google Play.

-A further major shift game with 2012's Candy Crush Saga and Puzzle & Dragons, games that used a stamina-like gameplay feature found in social-network games like FarmVille to limit the number of times one could play it in a single period, but allowed optional in-app purchases to restore that stamina immediately and continue playing.
-This new monetization brought in millions of players to both games and millions of dollars in revenue, establishing the "freemium" model that would be a common approach for many mobile games going forward.
-Mobile gaming grew rapidly over the next several years, buoyed by rapid expansion in China.
-By 2016, top mobile games were earning over a year, and the total revenue for the mobile games sector had surpassed that of other video game areas.
+A further major shift came with 2012's Candy Crush Saga and Puzzle & Dragons, games that used a stamina-like gameplay feature found in social-network games like FarmVille to limit the number of times one could play it in a single period, but allowed optional in-app purchases to restore that stamina immediately and continue playing.
+This new monetization brought in millions of players to both games and millions of dollars in revenue, establishing the "freemium" model that would be a common, but controversial approach for many mobile games going forward.